boeightai/rubiks-algorithm-translator/README.md

 # Rubik's Cube Algorithm Translator

 A modern web application for learning and practicing Rubik's Cube algorithms with visual notation translation.
-Convert algorithm notation to step-by-step visual move sequences.
+Convert algorithm notation to step-by-step visual move sequences for those that struggle to learn and internalize the traditional notation system used in speedcubing communities.

 ## 🚀 Features